anyarko/OhHellProject/README.md

-﻿## OhHellProject

-# First stage of Project
+# Reinforcement Learning Project on OhHell

-Coding the actual OhHELL game.
-This is so that agent will know the rules.
-Templates of similar card games are in the games folder to help.
+Modifying the code from a project by DATA Lab at Texas A&M University (2019) that created the environment and agents for the RL approach to some card games.